huggingface/datasets/datasets/sberquad/README.md

 ---

-# Dataset Card for sberquad_origin
+# Dataset Card for sberquad

 ## Table of Contents
 - [Dataset Description](#dataset-description)